-The Twenty-Year War: Our Next Greatest Generation is presented at the museum with generous support from Big Lots, the Columbus Foundation, the Greater Columbus Arts Council and the Ohio Arts Council.
-The exhibition will be at the museum through October 2, 2022.
+This exhibition is made possible by the generous support from Big Lots, the Columbus Foundation, the Greater Columbus Arts Council and Panera Bread Cafes.
+IDENTITY exhibition will be at the museum through March 13, 2023.

 Directly adjacent to the Museums lies a 2.5-acre Memorial Grove, designed for contemplation and reflection before visitors return to their everyday lives.
 Anchored by a grove of Elm trees, the space has a 325-foot stone wall, featuring three cascades of water and a reflecting pool, creating a cohesive space for remembrance, inspiration and the recognition of service.